Choose your language

 Airport Carbon Accreditation

-YQM achieved Level 1 of the Airport Carbon Accreditation Program with Airports Council International (ACI).
+YQM achieved Level 2 of the Airport Carbon Accreditation Program with Airports Council International (ACI).
 The Airport Carbon Accreditation program is the only institutionally endorsed global carbon management certification program for airports.
 It independently assesses and recognizes the efforts of airports to manage and reduce their carbon emissions.
 The program provides a unique common framework and tools for active carbon management at airports with measurable results.
-Obtaining Level 1 of the Airport Carbon Accreditation program required measuring

 Potable Water Reduction